-All insurance companies will check these reports and do view a “decline” well.
+All insurance companies will check these reports and do we see a “decline” as well.

-Here is an important tip to remember… Avoid insurance company home offices, big box sales offices, captive insurance agents (work for 1 insurer such as State Farm).
+Here is an important tip to remember… Avoid insurance company home offices, big box sales offices, captive insurance agents (work for 1 insurer such as State Farm, Farmers, Allstate).
 These are not good places to buy heart attack or any medical condition life insurance, period.

 There are a number of reasons why this is true, but beyond the scope of this article.

-You can still get life insurance after a heart attack.
-The key is having an independent specialist that has the knowledge as to whom the go to companies are and can work with the underwriters on your behalf to get you the lowest possible offer.
+Yes, you can still get life insurance.
+The key is having a seasoned specialist that has the knowledge as to whom the go to companies are and can work with the underwriters on your behalf to get you the lowest possible offer.

 Thinking about calling an insurance company or big call center and just buying a policy?

 The only savings you can get is by picking the right independent insurance agent/broker to work with.
-With their expertise working with underwriters to get the best possible rating…that is the best possible outcome for you or anyone apply for life insurance.
+With their expertise working with underwriters to get the best possible rating…that is the best possible outcome for you or anyone applying for heart attack life insurance.

-Focus on getting changing your lifestyle around a very good diet and solid exercise routine.
-Good for you and necessary for getting the best life insurance rates.
+Focus on changing your lifestyle around to include a very good diet and solid exercise routine.
+It’s not only good for you but necessary for getting the best life insurance rates.

 How you are going to be rated will depend upon where you were at the point of your heart attack, to where you are now.
 The insurance company underwriters essentially want to know the before and after.